Ephemeral Astroturfing Attacks: The Case of Fake Twitter Trends: Attack Analysis

-\descrplain{How Long?} Another measure of how well an attack succeeds is how long the attacked trends stay in the trends list.
+Another measure of how well an attack succeeds is how long the attacked trends stay in the trends list.
 The attacked trends stay in the trends list for longer even when compared to non-attacked trends that also entered the trends in the top 10, as \Figref{fig:trendlife2} shows.
+The initial attack's strength may influence the length of the trend.
+However, additional actions may play a role in influencing the length of the trend.
+The attacks may be combined with an organic or an inorganic campaign or a mixture of two (as in \#İstanbulunUmuduİmamoğlu in \Figref{fig:ex}) or may capture the attention of the public which discusses the trend for an extended amount of time (as in \#SuriyelilerDefolsun in \Figref{fig:ex}) or the trend is promoted by subsequent attacks (as in \#SamsununAdresiMacellanCafe in \Figref{fig:ex}).